karol3579/TurnOffServer/README.md

 # TurnOffServer
-Server running as Windows service waiting for client to connect then sends answer and turn off pc.
+Server running as Windows service, waiting for client to connect, then sends answer back and turns off pc.
-I only tested in local network because my network provider doesnt allow port forwarding (legends say it's possible)

 Code of client : https://github.com/karol3579/TurnOffClient